How to get cheaper flights with a VPN + top 3 providers

 What causes different flight prices?

-The price you see when you search for a flight is determined by several behind-the-scenes factors.
+Several behind-the-scenes factors determine the price you see when you search for a flight.
 Here are a few of the main influences that cause different flight prices:

 - Your online activity.
 If you ever searched for a flight two days in a row and found that the price increased, your cookies may cause flight prices to go up.
-This is because travel search engines and airlines aim to instill urgency and get you to purchase your seat as soon as possible.
+This is because travel search engines and airlines aim to instill urgency and make you purchase your seat immediately.

 - Seasons and holidays.
 It’s no surprise that flying around Christmas and other high-traffic holidays is more expensive.
-Tickets to vacation destinations may be at a peak in summer when demand is higher.
+Similarly, tickets to vacation destinations may peak in summer when demand is higher.

 - Currency fluctuations.
-The value of currencies changes due to economic factors, impacting flight prices.
+Currency fluctuations due to economic factors affect flight prices.
 If your currency is strong, you might pay less for a flight in a country with a weaker currency, and vice versa.
 Watching exchange rates can help you find cheaper flights at the right time.

 How to get cheaper flights with a VPN